hschne/mochma/README.md

 You can run `mochma --help` to view various options

-## FAQ
+## Q&A

 ### Why would you do this in bash?

 I like bash.

+### This blows, are there any alternatives?

+Sure.
+This was actually inspired by [ticket](https://github.com/augmentable-dev/tickgit), but there's also [leasot](https://github.com/pgilad/leaso).
+Various IDEs and editors also provide this functionality.

 ### What's with the project name?

 I'm glad you asked.
 "Moch ma" is austrian slang that loosely translates to "let's do it, but actually don't.
 You and me both know we'll just forget about this".
-I thought that was fitting for code TODOs :man_shrugging:
+I just thought that is quite fitting for this kind of application :man_shrugging:

 ## Contributing